ynvaser/deckscraper/README.md

 # ynvaser's EDH Deckscraper

+## What is new?
+* Support for Partners, Friends Forever and Backgrounds.
+* Support for average deck themes.
+* Minor improvements.

 ## What does this do?
 * This tool takes your collection of cards, and the cards you own that you can use as a commander, and gives you a list of decks from EDHREC that you can build or are close to building.